Published on Brock University (http://brocku.ca)

 Equipment Storage (Level 1)

 Personal belongings or room furnishings are not to be stored in common living areas in traditional style residences (e.g. hallways, stairwells or on landings between bedrooms in DeCew).
-This may include, but is not limited to: desk chairs; sports equipment; bicycles; laundry and packing materials. *Note: Some exceptions may be made to storage rules with prior approval from your Facilities Supervisor.
+This may include, but is not limited to: desk chairs; sports equipment; bicycles; laundry and packing materials.
+There is some limited storage for bikes and sports equipment available in traditional residence, please speak to the Service Desk. *Note: Some exceptions may be made to storage rules with prior approval from your Facilities Supervisor.

 Inappropriate/Illegal Entry or Exit (Level 3)